 Volunteers are the lifeline of The Rummage Room.
 Help receive donated household goods and clothing, or assist customers to shop for treasure.
 Offer us four hours of your time weekly (flexible schedules available) and we’ll provide you with fellowship and the rewarding feeling that you are helping to make a difference.
 Click here for more details.

-Stephen Ministry (for caregivers)
+Visiting Committee (for caregivers)